jshuadvd/hacks-n-notes/event_sourcing.md

 > **Event Sourcing** is Functional, not Object-Oriented.

+### Pros

-1. Don't lose info (storing data has become very cheap!)
+- Don't lose info (storing data has become very cheap!)
-1. Has to be recorded from Time 0.
+- Has to be recorded from Time 0.
-1. Based on the alpha-beta algorithm.
+- Based on the alpha-beta algorithm.
-1. You can use Event Sourcing to run smoke-tests.
+- You can use Event Sourcing to run smoke-tests.
-1. Can prevent **super-user (root) attacks**
+- Can prevent **super-user (root) attacks**
-1. Event Sourcing is like **WORM drive *(Write Once, Read Many)***.
+- Event Sourcing is like **WORM drive *(Write Once, Read Many)***.

+### Cons

+- More boiler plate
+- Slower to code
+- Overkill for data that you don't care.

 ## Projection